WICG/PEPC/explainer.md

 camera and microphone access, but has now just expressed a strong intention to re-enable them by clicking the unmute buttons.
-Because the user agent has no insight into this interaction in the content area, it is compelled to respect the user’s previous decision.
+Because the user agent has no insight into this interaction in the content area, it is compelled to respect the user's previous decision.
 Especially in a stressful scenario such as an important presentation, users will struggle to navigate the settings surfaces to change the permission decision.*